 James Hollis, a Jungian analyst, says that the trickster is “the personification of the autonomy of nature.”
 He adds:

 We gain a provisional recognition of trickster energy when we personify it as coyote, fox, hare, imp, devil, Kokopelli, “Murphy’s Law,” and the like.
 If we can image it, we can then begin to establish some conscious relationship to it.
 It is most autonomous, most likely disruptive to the expected order of things, when it operates unconsciously in our lives.

-These tricksters are archetypal because they appear in different cultures but expressed with the inflection of a particular culture.
+These tricksters are archetypal because they appear in different cultures, yet they are expressed with the style of a particular culture.
 For example, in the Native American tradition, the coyote features as a trickster figure in that culture’s myths, whereas the trickster Loki – from Norse mythology – is a shape-shifting god and lover of mischief.
-In English folklore, puck, who plays a pivotal role in Shakespeare’s A Midsummer Night’s Dream, is a trickster that takes the form of a fairy.
+In English folklore, Puck, who plays a pivotal role in Shakespeare’s A Midsummer Night’s Dream, is a trickster that takes the form of a fairy.
 And then we have the jester, which is commonly equated with a trickster.
-However, they are quite different in nature.
+Nevertheless, they are quite different in nature.

 If we take the standard definitions of each, a jester is a person dressed in colourful garb and fool’s hat who amused a medieval court – they jest, mock, and joke.
 The trickster, in contrast, is a mythological figure who is impish and playful; they perform tricks and are responsible for teaching others through guile.
 In her book Fools Are Everywhere: The Court Jester Around the World, author Beatrice K. Otto notes: